 What will you need?

-As a minimum you will need a non slip mat, comfortable clothes and bare feet.
-Yoga blocks, a yoga belt, a bolster and a blanket are useful additions.
+As a minimum you will need a non slip mat, blanket, comfortable clothes and bare feet.